sindresorhus/do-not-disturb/readme.md

 Type: `number`<br>
 Default: `3000`

-`pollInterval` is the interval (in milliseconds) at which the polling for the `change` event is made.
+Interval in milliseconds at which the polling for the `change` event is made.

 #### `.off('change', listener): EventEmitter`